 I preferred for lighting to be a little on the low side to make aura reading easier.
 And I would always record each reading for my clients for future reference.

-Many readers keep their tarot deck wrapped in a cloth which usually doubles as a tablecloth whilst reading.
+Many readers keep their tarot deck wrapped in a cloth which usually doubles as a spread-cloth whilst reading.
 Unwrap the cards and lay the cloth out on the table.
 Pick up the cards and shuffle thoroughly.
 Because the cards are usually on the large side, it may help to shuffle end on rather than side on.

 I like to be sure that the cards are all right side up, and I keep them that way through my readings